czardd/CyberSecurity-Simulation-Lab-ULTIMATE-Edition/README.md

+⚠️ NOTICE: This is a work-in-progress project.
+Distribution, licensing, and payment are not yet active or permitted.

 # 🕶️ CyberSecurity Simulation Lab: ULTIMATE Edition

 **CyberSecurity Simulation Lab: Ultimate Edition** by **Zardd Productions** is a gamified, interactive cybersecurity training platform designed for students, IT educators, and organizations who want to make cyber defense learning fun, engaging, and effective.

 ## 🚀 Features
+⚠️ NOTICE: This is a work-in-progress project.
+Distribution, licensing, and payment are not yet active or permitted.

 - 🎮 **Gamified Simulations**: Ransomware, DoS, Keylogger, Trojan simulation, and Port Scanning
 - 📊 **Live Dashboard**: Track your cyber score, rank, and unlocked badges